elixir-cloud-aai/landing-page/README.md

 The website should now be available at `http://localhost`.

-> By default, port 80 is used.
-You can change this in `docker-compose.yaml`.
+> By default, the website is served at port 80.
+You can change that in
+> `docker-compose.yaml`.

 Of course, these deployment instructions are only a starting point.
 You may want to adapt them to your individual needs.